 Think global, act local!
 Gila County encourages residents to get involved in two key national emergency preparedness efforts.

 Every September is National Preparedness Month (NPM).
 Now in its 12th year, this nationwide, month-long initiative encourages households, communities, and businesses to plan for emergencies.
 The national preparedness effort encompasses prevention, protection, response, and recovery efforts to prepare for all hazards.
 Sponsored by FEMA, NPM offers programs, tools, and resources to help people become self-sufficient in an emergency — enabling first responders to focus on critical needs.
 More important, such activities present an opportunity for residents to bond together and collaboratively protect the place where they live.

 For year-round preparedness, residents can take part in America’s PrepareAthon!
-This year’s campaign started April 30, 2015, and focuses on actions to prepare for:
+Annually, on April 30th, the campaign begins and focus on actions to prepare for:

 - Winter storms